danielzoch/pocketDSTR/README.md

 It should now run in the background upon boot.
 Within your filename.sh script you can also include any IO script you would like to run on boot after the create_ap command.
-The scripts folder contains the scripts used in the Pocketbeagle DSTR project.
+The scripts folder contains the scripts used in the Pocketbeagle DSTR project for reference.